When a Crankshaft – Camshaft Position Sensor goes BAD, your vehicle will not start.

 If you can’t find anything wrong with the Crankshaft – Camshaft Position Sensor or its circuit; it’s possible you may have an intermittent failure or a failure in a related component.
 For example, you may have a weakened or overstretched timing belt or timing-belt tensioner.

-A worn-out belt can prevent the Crankshaft – Camshaft Position Sensor from synchronizing, causing the sensor to send the wrong signal.
+Consequently, a worn-out belt can prevent the Crankshaft – Camshaft Position Sensor from synchronizing, causing the sensor to send the wrong signal.